paypal/InnerSourceCommons/events/isc-spring-2017.md

 ### Venue

 This Summit will be hosted by European Broadcasting Union at their facility.
+(L'Ancienne Route 17A, 1218 Le Grand-Saconnex, Switzerland)

 ### Registration